geky/ramrsbd/README.md

 2. Storing the generator polynomial in ROM.

-   This isn't actually implemented in ramrsbd (it's a bit annoying API-wise), but you don't really need to recompute the generator polynomial every time you initialize the block device.
+   We don't really need to recompute the generator polynomial every time we initialize the block device, it's just convenient API-wise when `ecc_size` is unknown.

    If you only need to support a fixed set of block device geometries, precomputing and storing the generator polynomial in ROM will save a couple (`ecc_size`) bytes of RAM.

-   [rs-poly.py][rs-poly.py] can help with this:
+   [rs-poly.py][rs-poly.py] can help generate the generator polynomial:

    ``` bash
    $ ./rs-poly.py 8